Right of way vegetation maintenance

 These questions are general in nature, designed to increase the landowners’ knowledge of their easements.
 TVA has purchased similar rights on most easements, following the general guidelines below.
-For specific questions, refer to the TVA transmission line easement grant on your property, or contact the TVA right of way specialist for your area.
+For specific questions, refer to the TVA transmission line easement grant on your property, or contact the TVA Transmission Right of Way Sector Forester for your area.

 1. Have your policies changed for maintaining TVA rights of way?

 In 2003, the northeast area of the United States suffered a devastating failure of the electrical infrastructure supporting it.
 The After Action Review (AAR) of the event showed that although there were some mechanical equipment failures, the larger, more dangerous failures were from vegetation in the right of way.
 These vegetative failures are not 100 percent preventable, but to minimize their affects we use the guidelines specified below.

 2. How wide are TVA’s transmission line rights of way?

 Most TVA transmission line rights of way are 75 to 200 feet wide.
 Rights of way for multiple transmission lines are generally wider.
 In instances where a TVA transmission line is located near a property line, a portion of the width of the right of way may be on an adjacent property.
 Existing transmission lines are usually, but not always, located at the center of the right of way.

 3. Standard right of way Widths